samyxandz/BrainFu-k/README.md

-# BrainFu-k-Interpretor
+# BrainFuck Interpreter

-A brainFuck  Interpretor I made in cpp
+So when i learn a language ill write an Interpreter for brainfuck in it